basarat/typescript-book/docs/compiler/binder.md

 }
 ```

-`SymbolFlags` is a flag enum and is really used to identify additional classifications of the symbol (e.g the scope of a variable flags `FunctionScopedVariable` or `BlockScopedVariable` or others)
+`SymbolFlags` is a flag enum and is really used to identify additional classifications of the symbol (e.g. variable scope flags `FunctionScopedVariable` or `BlockScopedVariable` among others)

 ### Usage by Checker
 The `binder` is actually used internally by the type `checker` which in turn is used by the `program`.
 The simplified call stack looks like: